aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210063G-NLP_Retrieval-Augmented-Generation-(RAG)/docs/literature_review.md

 **Why it matters:** Real-time applications and user-facing systems require responses within strict latency constraints.
 Current agentic frameworks may be impractical for production deployments requiring sub-second response times.
 Reducing latency while maintaining reasoning quality is critical for adoption.

-**How your project addresses it:** Investigate strategies to reduce LLM calls through more efficient planning mechanisms, such as enabling the Planner to create complex, multi-action plans simultaneously rather than sequentially, or employing smaller, distilled models for critique loops that maintain reasoning quality at lower computational cost.
+**How this project addresses it:** Investigate strategies to reduce LLM calls through more efficient planning mechanisms, such as enabling the Planner to create complex, multi-action plans simultaneously rather than sequentially, or employing smaller, distilled models for critique loops that maintain reasoning quality at lower computational cost.

 ### Gap 2: Limited Tool Ecosystem and Integration